 in the Hanseatic free city of Hamburg, offering one of the best panoramic

 city views in Europe.
 Dedicated to the Archangel Michael’s

-defeat of the devil at the end of times illustrated with a beautiful
+defeat of the devil at the end of times and illustrated with a beautiful

 and haunting bronze sculpture over its

 main entrance portal, the church was built in the mid 1700’s in

 the Baroque style at the height of this northern port city’s economic